pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 See [Plazi](http://plazi.org/) for an explanation of what a treatment is in the taxonomic sense of the word.

 **Def.
-(Taxonomic Treatment):** In OpenBiodiv, we consider Taxonomic Treatment, or simply Treatment, to be a rhetorical element of a taxonomic publication akin to Introduction, Methods, etc. Thus, we derive the class `trt:Treatment` from `deo:DiscourseElement`.
-We also consider Treatment to be an of expression of a theory about a taxon.
-That's why we also derive `trt:Treamtent` from `frbr:Expression`.
+(Taxonomic Treatment):** *Taxonomic Treatment (or simply Treatment) is a rhetorical element of a taxonomic publication.*

+akin to Introduction,
+Methods, etc. Thus, we derive the class `trt:Treatment` from `deo:DiscourseElement`.
+We model this derivation on the way `deo:Introduction` is defined.

+We also consider Treatment to be an of expression of a theory about a taxon aka Taxon Concept, sometimes just Taxon.
+In order to  link Treatment to Taxon Concept we connect the Journal Article or Book Chapter or whatever

 ```
 <<Treatment>>=